BeyondInfinities/BeyondInfinities.github.io/reading_list.md

 </script>

 <div class="message">
   This is what I have been reading.
 Email me on gaurish@katlana.com.
 If you want to discuss or just chat.
 I mostly read non-fiction books.
+[My spotify profile](https://open.spotify.com/user/uqwo3dnhsk8xktn3hazn67fj9?si=018e3a16bdc74825)
 </div>

 ## Future/Currently Reading